Man and his pet walking on a tight rope under fire. the stock market is in the back round.

 Let’s take a closer look at a popularly traded stock such as Apple ($AAPL).
 Currently, $AAPL is trading at $130.81 a share.
 If I were to own one share of $AAPL, I would have to invest $130.81 to buy a share.
 It’s quite logical, right?
 Let’s theoretically say that by next week, $AAPL was to increase 2% in stock price to $133.42.
 What would happen if an investor were to buy an unlikely profitable out-of-the-money call option on $AAPL that expires next week?
 Well, for example, let’s say that this investor purchased a $135 strike for next week’s expiry on $AAPL.
 Instead of spending $130.81 to buy a share of stock, this investor will only spend $122 to hold the contract worth 100 shares of stock, which will ultimately be cheaper than buying one share but will offer significant leverage on the investment.
 Little do most investors know, this leverage doesn’t guarantee any profits if the stock goes up in price.
 Since $AAPL increased in stock price by 2% to $133.42 a share, the investor will ultimately lose their entire investment.
 Here’s why, since the stock didn’t reach the strike price of $135 by the date of expiration, the option expired out-of-the-money, resulting in becoming a worthless contract.

 Don M. Chance, author of Introduction to Derivatives and Risk Management states that options trades should be blamed on the investor, not the brokerage.
 He quotes, “Is electricity to be blamed when someone with little knowledge of it mishandles it?
 Is fire to be blamed when someone using it becomes careless?”
 Chance proposes a unique perspective on options.
-Instead of blaming brokerages for the mistakes of enabling inexperienced investors to trade options, he claims that it’s the investors themselves who are the problem of exposing themselves to the underlying risks.
+Instead of blaming brokerages for the mistakes of enabling inexperienced investors to trade options, he claims that the investors themselves are the problem of exposing themselves to the underlying risks.
 The reason that investors lose a lot of money when they trade options is because of their poor risk management.
 Far too many options investors don’t realize that they’re taking a significantly higher risk when leveraging compared to buying shares of the underlying stock.

 Ultimately, this poor risk management and lack of stability cause millions of portfolios to be wiped out, resulting in larger corporations taking advantage of such foolish investments.
 Unfortunately, viral and super lucky trades of gamblers striking the lottery with out-of-the-money (OTM) options have given a lot of traders false hope.
 The subreddit WallStreetBets is partially to blame, giving the impression that traders can return 1000-10,000% "YOLO trading options".